-As for March, sales of direct-view color TVs dipped for the third month in a row, coming in at 1.75 million, off 6.4% from the same month last year.
-The first-quarter total of 4.6 million was down 3.9%.
+Sales of analog direct-view color TVs rose for the second consecutive month, coming in at 2.3 million, up 4.5 percent from the same month last year.
+The first-quarter total of 5.2 million was up 1.4 percent.

-Based on traditional selling patterns, March color TV sales were at a seasonally adjusted annual rate of just 20.3 million.
-That was a seven-year low and off significantly from the quarter's average rate of 22 million.
+Based on traditional selling patterns, March color TV sales were at a seasonally adjusted annual rate of 27.2 million, well above the year-to-date rate of 25.1 million.